About the work

 The images for the ongoing project “Arbores” depict trees in different stages of maturity and season.
 According to the World Wildlife Fund, each year 18.7 million acres of forests are lost, which equates to 27 soccer fields every minute.
 The causes for global deforestation are multifactorial, from climate change, clear-cutting for agriculture, logging, mining and overpopulation.
 Although the Amazon, forests in Borneo and the Greater Mekong area are with their vast sizes and large scale deforestation plans of special concern when it comes to sustaining a plethora of species on this planet, so are smaller forests closer to home, soaking up carbon dioxide and releasing oxygen.

 This inspired me to create images of trees, layered and mirrored in postproduction, as an extension of my fondest wish to discover newness in something as familiar and close to home as the trees we see every day in our parks and cities.
-Due to the restricted mobility associated with Multiple Sclerosis, I am not able to travel, nevertheless hope to do my share in increasing awareness about the preciousness and frailty of forests by showing their delicate elegance and mesmerizing beauty.
+Due to the restricted mobility associated with Multiple Sclerosis, I am not able to travel as I uesed to, nevertheless hope to do my share in increasing awareness about the preciousness and frailty of forests by showing their delicate elegance and mesmerizing beauty.

 For my husband Jens